-NHCTC Claremont does not offer on-campus housing at this time.
-The college recommends using newspaper listings, contacting real estate professionals, or scanning our local and campus bulletin boards for locating housing appropriate for you.
+River Valley Community College does not offer on-campus housing at this time.
+The college recommends using newspaper listings, contacting real estate professionals, or scanning our local and campus bulletin boards to locate housing appropriate for you.

 Child Care

 The College maintains a list of child care options in the area.
 Contact the Student Services Department for more information.